Flip Flops May Damage Diabetic Feet

 Flip flops are a type of shoe that is popular to wear during the summer months.
 There are a variety of styles and colors to choose from and they are simple to wear.
 Many people enjoy wearing flip flops, despite the fact these types of shoes have little or no arch support.
 Foot conditions may develop as a result of this, and can cause pain and discomfort.
 Diabetic patients in particular may be more susceptible to the negative effects of flip flops.
 Plantar fasciitis affects the heel and sole of the foot, and may gradually occur from wearing shoes that have inadequate arch support.
 Mild relief may be found when the bottom of the foot is stretched.
 This can be accomplished by standing on a step while gently lowering one heel at a time.
 Additionally, many patients find it beneficial to roll the sole of the foot on a tennis ball which is effective in stretching the plantar fascia.
 If you have questions about how flip flops can affect the feet, it is suggested that you confer with a podiatrist.

 Flip-flops can cause a lot of problems for your feet.
-If you have any concerns about your feet or ankles, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our doctors will assist you with all of your foot and ankle needs.
+If you have any concerns about your feet or ankles, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will assist you with all of your foot and ankle needs.

 Flip-Flops and Feet